Certified Healthcare Billing

 Global OB billing typically bundles the following into one code:

-Use -52 (reduced services) if fewer than the standard number of visits are provided but still billed under global care.
+Use Modifier 52 (reduced services) if fewer than the standard number of visits are provided but the claim is still billed under global care

 5. Key Documentation Tips for Coders

-• Missing Modifiers: Claims for services like ultrasounds during global OB care can be denied without a modifier.
+• Missing modifiers: Claims for services such as ultrasounds during global OB care may be denied without the proper modifier

-• Eligibility Issues: Always verify coverage for services like IUD insertion or colposcopies.
+• Eligibility issues: Always verify coverage for services such as IUD insertion or colposcopies

-1. Review Denial Codes: Check the payer’s explanation of benefits (EOB) to pinpoint errors.
+• Review denial codes: Check the payer explanation of benefits to pinpoint errors

-2. Correct and Resubmit: Use corrected claims with appropriate codes or modifiers.
+• Correct and resubmit: Use corrected claims with the appropriate codes or modifiers

-3. Appeal When Necessary: Provide documentation justifying services, particularly for denied complications or high-risk care.
+• Appeal when necessary: Provide documentation justifying services, particularly for denied complications or high risk care

 Split Billing for OB and GYN Care